bhavers/shelly-fan-controller/README.md

-# shelly-gen2-scripts
+# shelly-fan-controller
-Scripts for Shelly Gen 2 devices.

-fan-controller.mjs
-Script to run on Shelly plus 1PM.
-It monitors the humidity (over MQTT) and turns the fan on.
+This project controls the bathroom fan based on the amount of humidty.

+The main file is: fan-controller.mjs.
+This script runs on the Shelly plus 1PM.
+It takes input from a Shelly H&T that measures the humidity in the bathroom.
-The Shelly is configured a momentary switch that keeps running for 30 minutes once pressed.
+The Shelly Plus 1PM is configured as a momentary switch that keeps running for 30 minutes once pressed.

+I think i have used code from the [shelly-script-examples](https://github.com/ALLTERCO/shelly-script-examples).